LyonDataViz/ECL-CDL-Dataviz/README.md

 * Read principles of the Five design sheets [methodology](http://fds.design/wp-content/uploads/2015/06/five-design-sheet-approach-JCR.pdf)

-* [Apply it](http://fds.design/index.php/resources-and-publications/) to your project (paper and pen!)

-At the end of the tutorial:
+* [Apply it](http://fds.design/index.php/resources-and-publications/) to your project (paper and pen!) by sketching the organization of the page and the visualizations.

-* Update your proposal after feedback from instructor
-* Add the link to (a pdf of all) the design sheets in the class document
+NOTE: you may need to perform a data analysis process of your project dataset (or expected dataset) using D3 or Tableau: load data from an external file (CSV, JSON), create a first chart characterising the **distribution** of the dataset (e.g. time series, bar chart, ), scatterplot.
+Add the link to your analysis in the class document.

 ## Mini-Projet : Your own visualization
 *Tuesday 17 september 2019 afternoon*

+* Complete building your visualization project
+* Feedback and presentation
+* 🎉

 Extra D3.js